1. Resource Library

 Manufacturing, wholesale distributors, commercial real estate, and finance companies can leverage AR factoring for better risk management by analyzing the creditworthiness of partners and customers to mitigate non-payment risk.
 By purchasing accounts receivable from businesses with strong credit ratings and reliable customers, finance companies can reduce exposure to bad debt.

-Build an AR process that fosters cash flow
+Build a receivables process that fosters cash flow

-Cash flow issues often drive businesses to factor their accounts receivable.
-But the best way to avoid cash flow issues is to automate your accounts receivable process.
+You can transform your collections processes and turn unpaid invoices into immediate cash through accounts receivable factoring.
+Yet while cash flow issues often drive businesses to factor their accounts receivable, the best way to overcome these difficulties is to automate your accounts receivable process.

-Automation can generate and deliver invoices on time, accept and process payments, match and apply payments to open invoices, and ensure financial reporting accuracy without manual intervention.
-AR automation software tools streamline the entire AR process and accelerate cash flow.
+Automation can generate and deliver invoices on time, help you accept and process payments quickly, match and apply payments to open invoices, and ensure financial reporting accuracy without manual intervention.
+In short, accounts receivable automation software streamlines the entire collections process and accelerates cash flow.

-AR automation tools can automate the most tedious accounts receivable tasks, like printing invoices and stuffing envelopes.
-Choosing the right AR automation software is an important decision.
-The right tool is valuable beyond just its features and capabilities; it will actually strengthen customer experience and relationships.
+These solutions automate the most tedious accounts receivable tasks, like printing invoices and stuffing envelopes, to the most complex, like cash application and dispute management.
+Choosing the right software is an important decision as the right tool is valuable beyond just its features and capabilities; it will actually strengthen customer experience and relationships.

-No matter where your organization is on your AR journey, Versapay has the resources you need to understand your existing processes and future needs.
-Take a few minutes to complete an assessment for a tailored accounts receivable roadmap that benchmarks you against your peers, analyzes your AR processes, and provides tailored recommendations for AR success.
+Take a few minutes to complete an assessment for a tailored accounts receivable roadmap that benchmarks you against your peers, analyzes your collections processes, and provides tailored recommendations for future receivables success.

 About the author